Five Fabulous Ideas for Reviving Your Backyard

 A Walled Garden

 A walled garden is an innovative growing work of art, that maximizes the use of space in small backyards.
 A wall of fernery or plants may call to mind images of hotel lobbies or airports, however this can look at once modern and classical in any backyard.
 A walled garden also gives everybody in the home more opportunities to see and admire the garden from many vantage points.
+Using garden mirrors to accompany this can elevate this look even further.

 A Fire Pit